suryogumilar/elk_stacks/README.md

 after elastics search is running go to its console, then navigate to "bin" folder present in installation directory of Elasticsearch and run:

 `./bin/elasticsearch-setup-passwords interactive`

+or using url also :

+`bin/elasticsearch-setup-passwords interactive --url https://localhost:9200`

 ```
 Enter password for [elastic]: